laristra/portage/doc/example.md

 ~~~

 Here, `dim=2` is referring to number of spatial dimensions of the problem,
-`remap_fileds` is a vector containing a string "celldata", and the first
+`remap_fields` is a vector containing a string "celldata", and the first
 three arguments represent particular methods of search, intersect, and
 interpolate steps as described in [Concepts](@ref concepts).